AlaynaGrace/Westonka_SOAR/README.md

 $ npm install
 ```

+5. Copy queries from the data.sql file and execute queries.
+note: you must create tables in this order
+  1. homerooms
+  2. users
+  3. slips

-5. To get the code running, in terminal type 'node app.js'
+6. To get the code running, in terminal type 'node app.js'
 ```
 $ node app.js
 ```

-6. In your preferred browser, go to
+7. In your preferred browser, go to
 ```
 localhost:3000
 ```